Frequently Asked Questions

 What are the qualifications?

-• Actively pursuing bachelor’s degree/or bachelor’s degree in human services/child care field preferred.
+Actively pursuing a bachelor’s degree/or bachelor’s degree in human services/child care field preferred.

-• Must be able to pass PA State Criminal, Child Abuse, National Sex Offender and FBI clearances.
+Must be able to pass State Criminal, Child Abuse, National Sex Offender, and FBI clearances.

-• Clearance letter from a doctor free of communicable diseases.
+Clearance letter from a doctor stating "free of communicable diseases".

 (If you have the clearances above, they must be within 1 year, beyond a year, they will need to be re-done.)